 When placing these two, keep the car’s weight load as symmetrical as you can.

-- Place one each under an approved jacking point at either side of the car near each front or rear wheel.
+- Place each jack stand underneath the designated jack point at either side of the car near each front or rear wheel.

 - Adjust the height of each one if needed, to raise the saddle at the top of the arm close to your vehicle.